Video presentation of this page

 One can make choices when one becomes awake, not before.

+- Choosing a guide.
 Pain cannot be killed; it needs to be listened to.
 It has a story to tell and lessons to teach.
 In the project of self-parenting,

 this is one essential service the adult cannot, without the greatest difficulty, provide for himself ...

 The goal is to mature and to individuate, to become a self-respecting person in his own right.
 In other words, the goal is not to be “cured” but to develop.

 The role of the therapist is, in part, that of a talking mirror in which the individual can see himself more clearly reflected, helping him to reflect on himself.

 Until he acquires the necessary skills, without a mirror he can no more see his psyche than his own eyes.